CherrySodaPop/VoxelGame/readme.md

 # Voxel Game
-This is a very early development of a "voxel based Animal Crossing" sandbox game.
+This is a very early development of a "voxel based Animal Crossing" sandbox game in Godot.

 # Things of Importance
-- Project version: 3.4.4
+- Godot Project version: 3.4.4

   You will have to compile the Rust crates for world generation, easy build scripts are provided!

 # Todo
 - Seperate chunk generation on seperate threads<br>